John Russell, 4th Duke of Bedford: Grenville ministry

-Bedford was a patron of Canaletto and commissioned a number of works from him including this view of Venice.
+Bedford was a patron of Canaletto and commissioned a number of works from him, including this view of Venice.

 The duke refused to take office under George Grenville on Bute's resignation in April 1763, and sought to induce Pitt to return to power.
 A report, however, that Pitt would only take office on condition that Bedford was excluded, incensed him and, smarting under this rebuff, he joined the cabinet of Grenville as Lord President of the Council in September 1763.
 His haughty manner, his somewhat insulting language, and his attitude with regard to the regency bill in 1765 offended George III, who sought in vain to supplant him, and after this failure was obliged to make humiliating concessions to the ministry.
-In July 1765, however, he was able to dispense with the services of Bedford and his colleagues, and the duke became the leader of a political party, distinguished for rapacity, and known as the Bedford party, or the Bloomsbury gang.
+In July 1765, however, he was able to dispense with the services of Bedford and his colleagues, and the duke became the leader of a political party, distinguished for rapacity, and known as the Bedfordites or Bedford party, and the leadership of which was called the Bloomsbury Gang.

 During his term of office, he had opposed a bill to place high import duties on Italian silks.
 He was consequently assaulted and his London residence was attacked by a mob.
 He took some part in subsequent political intrigues, and although he did not return to office, his friends, with his consent, joined the ministry of the Duke of Grafton in December 1767.
 This proceeding led "Junius" to write his "Letter to the Duke of Bedford," one of special violence.
 Bedford was hostile to John Wilkes, and narrowly escaped from a mob favourable to the agitator at Honiton in July 1769.